h0tak88r/apkX/README.md

 **📖 Installation Guide**: See [INSTALL.md](INSTALL.md) for detailed instructions
 **🐳 Docker Guide**: See [DOCKER.md](DOCKER.md) for advanced Docker usage

+Note: `web-data/` (uploads, reports, downloads) and local binaries are ignored via `.gitignore` to prevent accidental commits.
+Do not commit API keys, tokens, or environment files (`.env*`).

 ### Option 2: Manual Installation